Facebook’s brazen attempt to crush regulations in Australia may backfire

 Facebook’s actions in Australia will only add fuel to arguments being made in many countries considering moves to rein in tech giants, Margolin added.

-For “Facebook and Mark it’s too much about the money, and the power, and not about the good,” said Stephen Scheeler, the former Facebook executive who previously held Eastman’s job in the region said in an interview with the Australian.
+For “Facebook and Mark, it’s too much about the money, and the power, and not about the good,” Stephen Scheeler, the former Facebook executive who previously held Eastman’s job in the region, said in an interview with the Australian.
 “Imagine if a Chinese company for example had done this, we would be up in arms.
 All Australians should be quite alarmed by this.”

 He encouraged people to delete Facebook in protest.